-The goal of this screening is to determine if the project has the potential for traffic noise impacts due to noise levels that approach or exceed the Noise Abatement Criteria (NAC) for Activity Categories B and C. The user is required to enter project-specific data, including design speed, either the design hour volume (DHV) or Average Daily Traffic (ADT), and the percent of heavy trucks.
+The goal of this screening is to determine if the project has the potential for traffic noise impacts due to noise levels that approach or exceed the Noise Abatement Criteria (NAC) for Activity Categories B and C. The user is required to enter project-specific data, including roadway characteristics and traffic.
 Once this data is entered, the predicted noise level for the given receptor distance(s) will automatically be calculated.
 This screening tool then identifies predicted noise levels of 65dB(A) or greater as an impact.
 This provides a 1 dB(A) buffer to the 66dB(A) that is typically considered an impact by KYTC for these Activity Categories.